dereckrx/dereckrx.github.com/_posts/2013-08-12-public-and-private-keys.md

 ---
 {% include JB/setup %}

-A step by step descrition of how keys are securely passed.
+A step by step description of how keys are securely passed.

 1. Sender generates **session symmetric key**.
 	* Symmetric meaning both parties will use the same key.